UpAssist/PrototypeGenerator/README.md

 - You can modify one or multiple templates.
 Or none if you like the defaults.
 - This is build with atomic fusion use in mind, but should be possible to be used without that.
 - Did I mention the generator created the content prototype and all atomic parts as well if you want it to? 😎

+## ⚠️ Warning
+At this point determination of either Document, ContentCollection or Content types is done by the nodename, which will be changed in an upcoming version to look at the superType instead.
+Using this package now means you have to name your nodeType like this:
+- `Vendor.Package:Document.Page`
+- `Vendor.Package:Content.Text`
+- `Vendor.Package:Collection.Section` | `Vendor.Package:ContentCollection.Section`

 ## 🧠 Thought about but not yet implemented...
 - Generate XLIFF files for all nodeTypes and defined language dimensions